qiboteam/qibojit-benchmarks/README.md

 ## Implemented circuits

+Here is a list of the available circuits for benchmarks.
+As described above the circuit should be selected using the `--circuit` flag and one of the following circuit names.
+Additional options can be passed using the `--options` flag.
+The options supported by each circuit are analyzed below.
+Note that some circuits require additional Python libraries to work as stated below.

 - `one-qubit-gate`: circuit consisting of a single one qubit gate.
 The gate is applied to every qubit in the circuit.
 Available options:
   - `gate`: String defining the one qubit gate to be benchmarked (eg. "H").
 Default is "H"
   - `nlayers`: Number of times that the gate is applied to each qubit.
 Default is 1.